 Let’s go through these four Rs together!

-The chances of seeing auroras are the highest around the latitude of Kilpisjärvi, which is a small town located in Finland’s northern “arm” near the northwesternmost point of Finland.
+The chances of seeing aurora borealis in Lapland are the highest around the latitude of Kilpisjärvi, which is a small town located in Finland’s northern “arm” near the northwesternmost point of Finland.
 When the sky is clear on that latitude, the likelihood to see the northern lights is three out of four nights!

 If you are on Utsjoki latitude, which is the northernmost municipality of Finland, the likelihood of seeing the northern lights is 65%, which is still amazingly great.